Anwar8/Blaze/notes/journal.md

 - [ ] Check mapping of $\boldsymbol{R}$.
 - [ ] Check mapping of $\boldsymbol{G}$.
 - [ ] Check mapping of $\boldsymbol{K}$.

+I have corrected `setup_interface_import`.
+The problem was that I prepared the array for exchanging the DoFs, but I never actually put in the DoF indices into it!
+I added a loop that took the DoF indices from a `std::vector` and placed them in the `Teuchos::Array` that is used to construct the `Tpetra::Map<>` object.
 ### 20 July
 Started by rebuilding `Trilinos` with the command:
 ```console